omeka/plugin-CsvImport/README.md

 The column "Skipped rows" means that some imported lines were non complete or with too many columns, so you need to check your import file.

-The column "Skipped record" means that an item or a file can't be created, usually because of a bad url or a bad formatted row.
+The column "Skipped records" means that an item or a file can't be created, usually because of a bad url or a bad formatted row.
+You can check `error.log` for information.

 Warning